Half-Life Calculator

 What formula does the Half-Life Calculator use?

 For remaining amount, it uses remaining amount = initial amount x (1/2)^(elapsed time / half-life).
-It also rearranges that formula to solve for elapsed time or half-life.
+The elapsed time divided by the half-life tells how many times the amount gets cut in half.
+The calculator also rearranges that same formula to solve for elapsed time or the half-life itself.

 What is a half-life?